christian-elsee/utilsh/README.md

 # utilsh

-A collection of posix compliant, ad-hoc utility scripts.
+A collection of posix compliant, executable, ad-hoc utility scripts.
+See [libsh](/christian-elsee/libsh) for a collection of "stdlib" type function decs/defs.

 - [Requirements](#requirements)
 - [Usage](#usage)